roguehistory/DIGH-HIST3812/content/en/docs/4-assessment.md

 ### 1) Participation: 10%

 Constructive and engaged participation in class is what I am looking for.
 Come to class prepared to discuss readings and podcasts with your peers.
-Voila, you have participated.
+Participation also includes contributing to the class Obsidian Vault and Hypothesis Group.

 ### 2) Podcast Analysis: 15% (5% each, 500-word max).